GorillaWorrier980/pipelinev2.4/README.md

 ## Continuous Integration

-Every push and pull request triggers the **Run Quality Gates Pipeline** GitHub Action, now split into four coordinated jobs that run sequentially:
+Every push and pull request triggers the **Run Quality Gates Pipeline** GitHub Action, now split into four coordinated jobs that run independently before aggregation:

 1. **data / GE + Presidio** – runs the table validations and PII scan and publishes their JSON reports as an artifact.
 2. **model / SHAP** – runs the explainability gate on the bundled classifier and uploads `reports/shap/global.json`.
 3. **predeploy / RAGAS + ART** – evaluates retrieval support plus adversarial robustness and uploads their reports.
-4. **aggregate / consolidate results** – downloads the three artifacts, runs the aggregator to rebuild `REPORT_SUMMARY.json` and the dashboard, and posts the run status into the job summary.
+4. **aggregate / consolidate results** – waits for the three artifacts, runs the aggregator to rebuild `REPORT_SUMMARY.json` and the dashboard, and posts the run status into the job summary.

 The aggregate job uploads `REPORT_SUMMARY.json` and `reports/dashboard/index.html` as artifacts and also renders a Markdown